Mill Road Restaurants: Vanderlyle at the Pass review

 Fancy sitting at the pass?
-Try it at Vanderlyle in Cambridge and watch a passionate, professional and dedicated team at work from the best seats in the house.
+You can at Vanderlyle , one of the Mill Road restaurants in Cambridge.
+Enjoy the spectacular vegetarian food and watch the passionate, professional and dedicated team at work from the best seats in the house.
 This is the first time we had chosen this option and would recommend it to anybody who is really interested in food.
 We had plenty of opportunity to ask lots of questions about the ingredients and watch the plates being created.
 We could also see the slick systems and the workings of the restaurant and kitchen.
-This was a real treat.
+This is top notch Cambridge food- a real treat.

 The drinks pairing: